jordanbudi/kwk-pattern-lab/README.md

 ### Part III: Chained Diamonds

 Modify your code to prompt the user for the number of diamonds they want.
 Using this number, stack the diamonds on top of each other in a chain.
-This would be an example of a diamond with height of 4 and chain length of 3:
+This would be an example of a diamond with a size of 6 and chain length of 3:

 ```
     *